 But can writers completely rely on AI-generated content to speed up their workflow?

-The truth is, unlike human-written content, AI-produced text follows patterns and lacks the personal nuances that people bring.
+Unlike human-written content, AI-produced text follows patterns and lacks the personal nuances that people bring.

 Here are some common types of AI-generated content you’ll come across:

-But here’s something you should consider–the quality of AI-generated content heavily depends on two crucial factors:
+Keep in mind that the quality of AI-generated content heavily depends on two crucial factors:

 Google’s approach to AI-generated content

-The update also introduced stricter spam policies to combat low-effort, automated content—something AI tools can generate when used without human oversight.
+These core updates also introduced stricter spam policies to combat low-effort, automated content—something AI tools can generate when used without human oversight.

 This is particularly important for AI users: if AI-generated content lacks originality or appears to exist solely for ranking manipulation, Google’s algorithms are likely to downgrade it.

-So, if you’re using AI tools or ChatGPT for content creation, you should focus on crafting unique, insightful pieces that go beyond superficial information.
+So if you’re using AI tools or ChatGPT for content creation, you should focus on crafting unique, insightful pieces that go beyond superficial information.

-Learn more about: How to write the perfect ChatGPT prompt for content creation
+💡Learn more about: How to write the perfect ChatGPT prompt for content creation

 2. User experience